hmcts/rpx-xui-webapp/README.md

 https://tools.hmcts.net/confluence/display/EUI/EXUI+Low+Level+Design

+## Pact Tests

+For executing the Pact integration tests please Run `yarn test-pact` For publishing pacts to the broker please Run `yarn publish-pact`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go and check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).